 Maybe your organization has a style guide, or maybe not.
 While it may seem like a lot of work, having a style guide makes it easier to delegate and stay on brand and on message without requiring one person to review everything.
 Up your game (and your ability to delegate) by making sure everybody on the team can easily understand how to achieve that outcome, like Family Planning Voices did when they created this great Storytelling Toolkit for their partners.

 3. Always be capturing

 Know when opportunities are happening.
 If you can't be there, e-mail coworkers after events for any anecdotes.
 Or you can have them review pictures with you to give you context while it is still fresh on their minds.

 Remember to capture behind the scenes stories, too!
 Maybe your team has daily check-ins to discuss kids in the program who might need special attention.
 Maybe your intake counselors are bilingual.
 These are great ways to show supporters why they should support your organization.

 With so much content, it is critical to stay organized.
-This is especially true if development and communications are distinct teams.
+This is especially true if development and communications in nonprofit organizations are distinct teams.